Diamante-Smith/Active-Directory/README.md

   (pic 7:30)

-- We will open up Group Policy Management on the Domain Controller, right-click the start menu, and type gpmc.msc -> click enter
+- We will open up Group Policy Management on the Domain Controller, right-click the Start menu hit run then type gpmc.msc -> click enter

   (pic 7:42)